Everything to You Need to Know About the Navel (Belly Button) Piercing

 During the healing process, it’s important to keep an eye on your piercing to make sure that it’s healing properly.
 You should be able to tell if it’s infected because it will look red, slightly swollen, give off an odor, or may even have pus oozing from the site.
 If the area feels hot to the touch and you feel some tenderness, seek medical attention immediately as these are tell-tale signs of an infection.

-Pros and Cons of Belly Button Piercing
+What are the Pros and Cons of Belly Button Piercings?

 Before you decide on getting your belly button piercing, you might want to weigh the pros and cons first so that you’ll know what to expect and it’ll help you figure out if it’s the right piercing for you.